inmanturbo/misc/virtualmin/README.md

 Microsoft Account:false
 Samba Authentication:true
 ```
 #### Repeat steps above for each top level domain that you wish to store on Truenas!!
+(Change "master" to top level domain user name)